UA-CS491-591/WashingtonHerald/README.md

 ![banner](https://raw.githubusercontent.com/UA-CS491-591/Resources/master/washington_herald_banner.png)

-Corporate needs two apps for the Washington Herald.
+Your task is to build two apps for the Washington Herald.
 The particulars are listed below.
-This is a high priority project.
+Given the large readership of the Washinton Herald, this is a high priority project.
 You will have **two weeks** to build a working prototype with some polish.

 ###News Reader App